 Students in telemetry programs become prepared to work as EKG or ECG technicians.
-Classes are available at many community colleges through EKG or ECG certificates or associate degrees.
-Programs are about a year to two years in length, and provide instruction in recognizing heart problems, working with patients and understanding medical terminology.
+Classes are offered through many EKG or ECG certificate and associate's degree programs.
+Programs are about a year to two years in length, and provide instruction in recognizing heart problems and understanding medical terminology.
 In addition to coursework, hands-on training is gained through a practicum requirement.

 List of Common Courses